travier/fedora-kinoite/README.md

 # Custom Fedora Kinoite images

-This repository hosts Containerfiles and GitHub workflows to create custom Fedora Kinoite images for my own use.
+This repository hosts Containerfiles and GitHub workflows to create custom Fedora Kinoite images for my own usage.

-This main image (`fedora-kinoite:latest`) is based on Fedora Kinoite with the following packages overlayed:
+The main image (`quai.io/travier/fedora-kinoite:latest`) is based on Fedora Kinoite with the following packages overlayed:

 - libvirtd (libvirt-daemon libvirt-daemon-config-network libvirt-daemon-driver-interface libvirt-daemon-driver-network